 After stewing in the itchy swelter of insomnia long enough, twisting your stupid head around with eyes obstinately shut, eventually you must emerge from the aching womb and face the world.

 As I walk into Tabitha’s bedroom—our master bedroom—at 6:59 a.m., the bed is pristine, the duvet neatly done up.
 Her closet is empty.
 Even the hangers are gone.
 There is panic in my throat.
 In the common room, her laptop is not on its docking station, the docking station also absent.
 The bathroom shower caddy is void of shampoos, body wash, the scent of her hair now crushing.
-I rush to the front door, braced for the vacancy of her silver Corolla.
+I rush to the front door, braced for the absence of her silver Corolla.

 I return to sit on the edge of her bed, nauseated.
 This crossroad is one I am not prepared to traverse.
 The hardwood floor is dimpled, dusty.
 And while I am gazing at the floor of the house that we bought together, I realize that Tabitha left her coffeemaker, which begins to sing its familiar song…